Streamlinelv/cartbounty/readme.txt

 == Changelog ==

-= 8.5 =
+= 8.5.1 =
-* Improved bot detection layer
+* Improved bot detection layer for better compatibility with various themes
-* Improved system report
-* Improved abandoned cart saving for newly registered customers
-* Fixed abandoned cart table bottom Bulk actions
-* Code refactoring and optimization

 [See changelog for all versions](https://raw.githubusercontent.com/Streamlinelv/woo-save-abandoned-carts/master/changelog.txt).